 One of the questions was about what Parliament could do for passengers stranded with no help of compensation due to the airline going bankrupt.
 Mr Simpson said: "The EP has called for a fund to be set up administered by the Commission to repatriate EU citizens in the case of airline bankruptcies.
 That fund could be paid for by adding just one euro to every airline ticket, but unfortunately the Council of Ministers and airlines are not fans of this idea."

 The chair of the transport committee also believed there were good reasons for using body scanners at airports.
 "I oppose X ray body scanners because of the risk to health that these machines could pose.
 I have no problems with other scanners used," Mr Simpson said.
 "The issue is security.
 Whether we like it or not, terrorists still see aviation as a target.
-We have to remain vigilant and the airport is the last line of defense.
+We have to remain vigilant and the airport is the last line of defence.
 It is important that the various national intelligence agencies do their work in preventing terrorist attacks.
 Airport machines are just one tool in the box for keeping aviation safe, but they are needed in the current climate."